yaoweihua/wallet-service/Readme.md

 # Wallet Service

 A simple wallet service API that supports user account management, balance query, deposits, withdrawals, and transfers.
 This project is written in Go and uses PostgreSQL and Redis for data storage and caching.
-It provides RESTful API interfaces along with tests and CI configuration.
+It provides RESTful API interfaces along with tests.

 ## Table of Contents
 - [Project Structure](#project-structure)